Griesbacher/histou/README.md

 ### PHP
 In the PHP template you can write PHP code which will be executed when the template gets chosen.
 You just have to return a JSON string or an object of the build-in PHP dashboard.

-## DEMO
-This Dockercontainer contains OMD and everything is preconfigured to use Nagflux/Histou/Grafana/InfluxDB: https://github.com/Griesbacher/docker-omd-grafana

 ## Presentation
 Here is a presentation I held about Nagflux and Histou (only in German, sorry): http://www.slideshare.net/PhilipGriesbacher/monitoring-workshop-kiel-2016-performancedaten-visualisierung-mit-grafana-influxdb